andersonlab/isogut/README.md

 The data is downloaded and the results are pushed to `/results/sequence_data`

+### Rename sequence

 We will rename the files to be the sample identifier in order to make downstream processing easier to reference.
 This names will of the form `isogutXXX` which is pulled from the bam SM tag.
-These are the Sanger names that will be corresponding to the manifest and to the nextflow input table.
+These are the Sanger names that correspond to the various metadata we may want to incoperate down the line

 ### Primer Removal